Gun laws in Pennsylvania: Purchasing a firearm

 Pennsylvania state law refers to a handgun as a "firearm", while "long gun" is used to describe a shotgun, or rifle of a certain length or longer.
 Minimum age for purchasing a long gun is 18, and the age restriction for purchasing a handgun is 21.
-However, someone can own a handgun if they are 18 and received the handgun as a gift.
+However, someone under 21 can own a handgun if they are 18 and received the handgun as a gift.
+The limitation on young adult gun ownership has been struck down as unconstitutional by the Third Circuit Court of Appeals on January 18, 2024 and was officially enjoined from being enforced on April 24, 2024 in the case of ′Lara v.
+Evanchick′.

 To purchase a firearm, buyers must be at least 18 years of age.
 They can never have been convicted of a violent crime, must not be an undocumented immigrant, declared mentally ill by the court, a drug addict or habitual drunkard, a fugitive from justice, have been convicted of three separate DUI charges within a five-year period (or just one charge if it is classified as a first degree misdemeanor which carries a sentence of up to 5 years) or are subject to an active protection from abuse order.
 State level charges which are punishable by a sentence of more than one year (even if no jail time is actually served) disqualifies one from purchasing firearms under federal law.
 However, several court rulings have declared such prohibitions unconstitutional; e.g. first degree misdemeanor DUI charge and furnishing counterfeit documents.

 In 2019, the Pennsylvania Supreme Court held that for the Pennsylvania State Police (“PSP”) to deny an individual pursuant to an alleged federal firearms disability, the PSP must prove, in addition to the person being prohibited under 18 U.S.C. § 922(g), that the firearm moved in interstate commerce.